Mobs Vandalise 4 Churches In Pakistan Over Blasphemy Allegations

 At least four churches and some buildings around them have been ransacked over blasphemy allegations in Pakistan's Punjab today.
 The mobs also demolished the house of a Christian cleaner who was accused of carrying out a blasphemous act.

-The Moderator Bishop of the Church of Pakistan alleged that Bibles were desecrated and "Christians were tortured" during the attack, which took place in the district's Jaranwala tehsil.
+The Moderator Bishop of the Church of Pakistan alleged that Bibles were desecrated and "Christians were tortured" during the attack, which took place in Faisalabad district's Jaranwala tehsil.
+In view of the “vulnerable” law-and-order situation, the commissioner of the district has requested the deployment of two companies of the Pakistan Rangers.

 The Salvation Army Church, United Presbyterian Church, Allied Foundation Church and Shehroonwala Church situated in the Isa Nagri area were ransacked, Imran Bhatti, the pastor of Jaranwala, was quoted as saying by Dawn.com